Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 ---

-## 2-Minute Testing Setup
+## 2-Minute Test Setup

 You can run LinkAce within a couple of minutes, using a SQLite database to get started quickly.
 Please notice that switching between databases is not supported if you decide to run LinkAce with MySQL or Postgres later on.

 ```
+touch database.sqlite
 docker run -p "8080:80" -v "./database.sqlite:/app/database/database.sqlite" linkace/linkace
 ```

-Then open `http://localhost:8080` in your browser and follow the few setup steps.
+Then open `http://localhost:8080` in your browser and follow the setup steps.

 ---